zozzlethena/docs/pages/tokenomics.md

 `$veVELO` and use it to vote for `$VELO` pairs in perpetuity.

 While a fully autonomous and immutable protocol is an admirable objective, it comes at a cost.
-Velodrome Finance will ensure its long-term sustainability by employing a dedicated team focused on supporting the product, documentation, community, and ecosystem.
-As the protocol evolves, the Velodrome team will consider introducing more immutability or DAO components where appropriate.
+Velocimeter will ensure its long-term sustainability by employing a dedicated team focused on supporting the product, documentation, community, and ecosystem.
+As the protocol evolves, the Velocimeter team will consider introducing more immutability or DAO components where appropriate.

 To cover ongoing expenses and all the upcoming development efforts, 3% of the